Alberta Gambling Laws Explained (2025 Update)

 • Create a new Crown corporation, the Alberta iGaming Corporation, which will oversee regulated online gambling operations, promote responsible gambling, and work alongside the AGLC

-• Enable private operators to enter the Albertan marketplace and receive licensing from the AGLC
+• Enable private operators to enter the Albertan marketplace and receive licensing from the AGLC subject to approval

 • Allow authorities to inspect operators and subject casinos to financial penalties if necessary